 This approach is used for medial femoral condylar fractures.
 In addition, it may be used in retrograde nailing of intra articular fractures.

 The saphenous nerve runs along the medial aspect of the distal femur.
 The infrapatellar branches of the saphenous nerve lie on the medial and inferior aspects of the patella.
-Postoperatively, there may be minor sensory disturbance around and below the scar, but significant saphenous nerve damage is avoidable.
+Postoperatively, there will be minor sensory disturbance around and below the scar, but significant saphenous nerve damage is avoidable.
 Occasionally, there may be postsurgical saphenous nerve neuroma formation which is rarely a significant problem.

 The long saphenous vein should be preserved.